mciocchi/atomic_d6/README.md

 | 1-2       | Bane             |

 Whilst Skill Dice represent a character's ability, the Atomic D6 represents the narrative forces of chaos and fate, and everything outside of their control.

+Narrative Beats that occur as a result of Boons and Banes do not necessarily have to relate to the feat the character was attempting.
+Sometimes fortune comes out of left field.

 In certain situations where many rolls are happening back to back, the GM may call for only one Atomic D6 for the sake of speed and simplicity.